 How to become a Foster Care Volunteer:

-- Fill out a foster care application
+- Fill out a Volunteer Application, and make sure to complete the foster care fields thoroughly.

 Three of the most common types of animals to be selected for foster care are: